 - Ex Libris - All active courses (end date later than today and start day earlier than today) with prompt filter by reading list status

 - Ex Libris - All active courses which will end within the next three months

 Each institution can browse the folders for reports pertaining to a specific area or perform a search for reports from a specific institution.

 All reports placed in the community folder are immediately accessible to all other institutions in the same region.
 Every Friday each region is synchronized with all other regions, which makes all reports accessible to all institutions in the world.

 For example, if on Wednesday institution A in the European data center places a report in the community folder, immediately all other institutions in the European data center are able to access the report.
 By Friday night, all other institutions in all other data centers in the world are also able to access the report that was added by institution A in the European data center.

 Deleting a Folder or File in the Community Folder

-If you delete a folder or file in the community folder using the standard delete option, it is deleted only from the data center of your region.
+If you delete a folder or file in the community folder using the standard delete option used to delete folders and files from the institution zone (selecting More > Delete for the report), it is deleted only from the data center of your region.
 The folder or file is restored after the weekly synchronization between data centers.
 To perform a permanent deletion from the community zone (which will remain deleted after the weekly synchronization), do the following.
 (Note that the deletion occurs on Friday when all Data Center community folders are synchronized.)